Aurora Girls High School Photo Group

 South Africa · Photography

-Visual activist Zanele Muholi was awarded the Afield fellowship in 2014 for her initiative Aurora Girls High School Photo Group, a course for young girls from Soweto, a township in Johannesburg.
+Visual activist Zanele Muholi was awarded the AFIELD fellowship in 2014 for their initiative Aurora Girls High School Photo Group, a course for young girls from Soweto, a township in Johannesburg.
 Muholi has been “re-writing a black queer and trans visual history of South Africa”.

-Internationally recognised for her photographic portraits of South African sexual minorities, Zanele Muholi has long been a leading activist in exposing hate crimes and punitive rapes.
+Internationally recognised for their photographic portraits of South African sexual minorities, Zanele Muholi has long been a leading activist in exposing hate crimes and punitive rapes.

 Published on Zanele’s blog Inkanyiso, these reportages were first exhibited in September at the Aurora Girls High School.
 As a result, that same month, a few students from this class were invited to attend a workshop on photography as a tool for expression at the South African Centre for Photography in Cape Town.

-Muholi has exhibited her work in several international exhibitions including dOCUMENTA 13; 55th Venice Biennale; 29th São Paulo Biennial, Performa, NY; Stedelijk Museum, Amsterdam; Brooklyn Museum, New York.
+Muholi has exhibited their work in several international exhibitions including dOCUMENTA 13; 55th Venice Biennale; 29th São Paulo Biennial, Performa, NY; Stedelijk Museum, Amsterdam; Brooklyn Museum, New York; MEP, Paris.